dnnsharp/excel/en/serialize_to_excel_from_entity_list.md

 **Action Grid** too offers the possibility to serialize to CSV, and now with the Excel addon you can serialize from entity list - basically some or all the entries of a grid of your choice.
 Similar to Serialize from Text, add a grid button with Action Serialize > Serialize from Entity List.
 You have the possibility to choose which entities to export to XLS, and even to include all fields at once by ticking one single button.

+**Entity Name**

-**Entity Name** - name of the enitity you want to use.
+Name of the enitity you want to use.
 (Optional, can be used with the Load Entity (Sql) action)

+**Fields**

-**Fields** - provide a list of fields you want to serialize.
+Provide a list of fields you want to serialize.
 (Optional)

-**Include all fields** - check this option if you want to serialize all fields.
+**Include all fields**

+Check this option if you want to serialize all fields.

-**Remove Fields Names** - check this option if you do not want to serialize the names of the fields.
+**Remove Fields Names**

+Check this option if you do not want to serialize the names of the fields.

-**Use excel formulas** - with this option checked all formulas found will be applied.
+**Use excel formulas**

+With this option checked all formulas found will be applied.
 When a cell has a value that starts with = it will write it as an excel formula.
 Example: =Sum(A1,A2)
 To escape the = add a ' in front of it.
 Example: '=Sum(A1,A2) this will be considered a normal string.

+**Criteria**

-**Criteria** - add a criteria that fielters the data.
+Add a criteria that fielters the data.
 (Optional)

+**Pattern**

-**Pattern** - you can provide a pattern for the excel file.
+You can provide a pattern for the excel file.
 (Optional)

+**Handle duplicates**

-**Handle duplicates** - you can choose how to handle when you already have a file with the same name.
+You can choose how to handle when you already have a file with the same name.
 (Optional, default value is "Rename")

+**File password**

-**File password** - will add a password to the whole file, this way other users will not be able to see the content of the file.
+Will add a password to the whole file, this way other users will not be able to see the content of the file.
 (Optional)

+**Worksheet password**

-**Worksheet password** - will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.
+Will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.
 (Optional)

+**Folder**

-**Folder** - select the destination where the file will be stored.
+Select the destination where the file will be stored.

-**Store Absolute URL** - provide a token name where to Store Absolute URL.
+**Store Absolute URL**

+Provide a token name where to Store Absolute URL.
 (Optional)

-**Store Relative URL** - provide a token name where to Store Relative URL.
+**Store Relative URL**

+Provide a token name where to Store Relative URL.
 (Optional)

-**Store Physical Path** - provide a token name where to Store Physical Path.
+**Store Physical Path**

+Provide a token name where to Store Physical Path.
 (Optional)

 This extension is also available for DNN Api Endpoint and Sharp Scheduler.